Should you or someone you know be our next Young Artist?

-Anthony D. Anderson Named Inaugural Cantate Young Artist of Color
+Anthony D. Anderson Named Inaugural Cantate Young Artist

-Takoma Park, Md. — Cantate is proud to announce the new Cantate Young Artists of Color program (CYAC), an ongoing initiative in which Cantate features and mentors a young artist from one of the following categories for one season: vocalists, composers, and conductors.
+Takoma Park, Md. — Cantate is proud to announce the new Cantate Young Artists of Color program (CYAC), an ongoing initiative in which Cantate features and mentors a young BIPOC (Black, Indigenous, and people of color) artist from one of the following categories for one season: vocalists, composers, and conductors.
 Artistic leadership of Cantate will partner with an Advisory Council, made up exclusively of established BIPOC artists, to offer mentoring, career guidance, and to help build a professional network for these emerging artists.
 For the inaugural year, Cantate is honored to name baritone Anthony D. Anderson the 2021-2022 Cantate Young Artist of Color.
 To launch the program, Anderson presented a recital with pianist Michael Crabill on Sunday, September 19 at 5:00 p.m. at Bethesda Presbyterian Church.

 Mentorship is central to the CYAC program, conceived by Music Director Victoria Gau.
 One principal mentor will be assigned to the young artist from his or her own discipline.
 After the first year of participation, each young artist will spend a year on the Advisory Council as a “peer advisor”, thus becoming a resource for the next young artist.
 Cantate expects these relationships to be ongoing, with the mentorship continuing in a looser format, as well as possible future performance opportunities.
 Serving on the Advisory Council are conductor Stanley Thurston, composer Carlos Simon, and vocalist Kevin Short.